 I have had a life-long love affair with words.
-As a child, I loved to sit for hours perusing through the Webster’s Dictionary, fascinated with how many words we have versus how many we actually know and use.
+As a child, I loved to sit for hours perusing through the Webster’s Dictionary, fascinated with how many words there are versus how many we actually know and use.
 But, as many times happens with adolescent boys, I soon found other interests that misdirected me and led me through doors I hadn’t then imagined.
 I also love psychology.
 The human brain and it’s sciences intrigue me.
-I always thought I would grow up to be a psychiatrist so initially I began college with a major in pre-med which would be necessary to take that path.
+I always thought I would grow up to be a psychiatrist so initially I began my college experience with a major in pre-med which would be necessary to take that path.

-During those years, I saw and experienced a side of life that is perhaps unique but for the few who work in that world.
+During those years, I saw and experienced a side of life that is perhaps unique, except perhaps for the few who work in that world.
 On one hand, I had to hold myself to a high standard of ethics, on the other hand, I had to play the role of an unethical person.
 The dichotomy of those expectations along with the stresses of operating in the shadows – then managing and directing those operations – helped to create the man who write’s the words that you are reading today.

-For nearly 7 years, I made more money than I ever thought I would.
+For nearly 8 years, I made more money than I ever thought I would.
 Of course, I gained lots of new knowledge and expertise in other areas, made new friends and associates, and bagged new and different types of experiences which have further broadened my repertoire of ideas, some of which may leak onto the pages of my blog now and then.
 That job also prepared me for the full time job that I have now.

-That company took on a new direction after one of the partners had the idea to develop command & control software for autonomously operated drones that would provide a mesh network on the battlespace for military applications.
+That company took on a new direction after one of the partners had the idea to develop command & control software for autonomously operated drones.
+The drones would provide a high-speed mesh network in the battlespace for military applications.
 As the architect of that project, he and the team took that project to the moon and back and we really thought it would take us places.
 We demonstrated the system at Aberdeen and took it across the country with rave reviews from the highest of ranks.
 But, alas, one partner poisoned the entire project which left a bad aftertaste for the rest of us.
-We closed the company, sold the remnants and moved/sold that original training element to another corporation that we had started.
+We closed the company, sold the remnants and moved/sold that original training element to another company.
 Oh well, you can’t have everything.

 So, in the mean time, I accepted a position with Bedford County government as it’s county planner.
 I was also offered the Director position over the Codes and Zoning office and the I.T.
 Dept. which i accepted.
-Then, later and in my spare time (what little I have) I opened a gun range with an old friend in Chapel Hill, TN.
+Then, later and in my spare time (what little I have) I opened a gun range with another Jericho partner and old friend in Chapel Hill, TN.